TravelingTice/Google-Maps-My-Bike-Tours/README.md

 1. In `scripts/locations.json`: Add the property of `line` to all of the markers that need to be on this line.
 2. In `scripts/main.js`:
    At `const lines` Add the name of your line below the comment, which corresponds to the value of the `line` property in all of your markers you want to connect with each other like this: `LINENAME: [];`
+3. At `const lineIntervals` also add the name of your line, with the desired interval time (in ms) you want for that list of markers to spawn.
+It is necessary to add your line in here too, otherwise your line won't be spawn.
-3. (optional): You can style the weight, color and other things of your line in `main.js` at `const lineStyles`.
+4. (optional): You can style the weight, color and other things of your line in `main.js` at `const lineStyles`.

 If you've done everything right, the two points should now be connected!